awsdocs/aws-private-ca-user-guide/doc_source/ocsp-customize.md

-# Customizing Online Certificate Status Protocol \(OCSP\)<a name="ocsp-customize"></a>

-Typically, after you set up Online Certificate Status Protocol \(OCSP\) validation of your ACM Private CA certificates, each new certificate issued contains the URL for the AWS OCSP responder\.
-This allows clients requesting a TLS connection to send validation OCSP queries directly to AWS\.
-However, in some cases it may be preferable to state a different URL in your certificates while still ultimately submitting OCSP queries to AWS\.
-This topic describes how to configure such a scenario\.
+# Configuring a Custom URL for ACM Private CA OCSP<a name="ocsp-customize"></a>

 **Note**
-OCSP is not currently supported in the ACM Private CA console\.
-Beta OCSP users can find AWS CLI examples at [Using the AWS CLI to Create a CA](PcaCreateCa.md#Create-CA-CLI) and [Updating a CA \(AWS CLI\)](PCAUpdateCA.md#ca-update-cli)
+This topic is for customers who want to customize the public URL of the OCSP responder endpoint for branding or other purposes\.
+If you plan to use the default configuration of ACM Private CA managed OCSP, you can skip this topic and follow the configuration instructions in [Configure revocation](Create-CA-console.md#PcaCreateRevocation)\.

+By default, when you enable OCSP for ACM Private CA, each certificate that you issue contains the URL for the AWS OCSP responder\.
+This allows clients requesting a cryptographically secure connection to send OCSP validation queries directly to AWS\.
+However, in some cases it might be preferable to state a different URL in your certificates while still ultimately submitting OCSP queries to AWS\.

+**Note**
+For information about using a certificate revocation list \(CRL\) as an alternative or a supplement to OCSP, see [Configure revocation](Create-CA-console.md#PcaCreateRevocation) and [Planning a certificate revocation list \(CRL\)](crl-planning.md)\.

-Three elements are involved in configuring a custom OCSP reponder URL\.
+Three elements are involved in configuring a custom URL for OCSP\.
-+ **CA configuration** – Specify a custom OCSP URL in the `RevocationConfiguration` for your CA as described in [Example 4: Create a CA with OCSP and a custom CNAME enabled](PcaCreateCa.md#Create-CA-OSCP-custom-CNAME) in [Using the AWS CLI to Create a CA](PcaCreateCa.md#Create-CA-CLI)\.
++ **CA configuration** – Specify a custom OCSP URL in the `RevocationConfiguration` for your CA as described in [Example 2: Create a CA with OCSP and a custom CNAME enabled](Create-CA-CLI.md#Create-CA-OSCP-custom-CNAME) in [Procedure for creating a CA \(CLI\) ](Create-CA-CLI.md)\.
 + **DNS** – Add a CNAME record to your domain configuration to map the URL appearing in the certificates to a proxy server URL\.
-For more information, see [Example 4: Create a CA with OCSP and a custom CNAME enabled](PcaCreateCa.md#Create-CA-OSCP-custom-CNAME) in [Using the AWS CLI to Create a CA](PcaCreateCa.md#Create-CA-CLI)
+For more information, see [Example 2: Create a CA with OCSP and a custom CNAME enabled](Create-CA-CLI.md#Create-CA-OSCP-custom-CNAME) in [Procedure for creating a CA \(CLI\) ](Create-CA-CLI.md)\.
-+ **Forwarding proxy server** – Set up a proxy server that can transparently forward OCSP traffic it receives to the AWS OCSP responder\.
++ **Forwarding proxy server** – Set up a proxy server that can transparently forward OCSP traffic that it receives to the AWS OCSP responder\.

 The following diagram illustrates how these elements work together\.

 ![\[Custom OCSP topology\]](http://docs.aws.amazon.com/acm-pca/latest/userguide/images/ocsp.png)

-First the client connects to a target server that has TLS support\.
-This requires querying DNS for the target domain and opening a connection using the returned IP address \(1\-3\)\.
-The target responds by offering a TLS server certificate \(4\)\.
-The client reads the embedded OCSP URL and queries DNS again \(5\)\.
-This time, a CNAME record for the embedded domain returns the IP address of the proxy server \(6\)\.
-When the client sends an OCSP query to the proxy address, the proxy forwards the request to the AWS OCSP responder \(7\-8\)\.
-The responder in turn sends an OCSP status message to the client via the proxy \(9\)\.
-Assuming that the status is valid, the client then resumes the TLS handshake with the target server \(10\)\.
+As shown in the diagram, the customized OCSP validation process involves the following steps:

+1. Client queries DNS for the target domain\.

+1. Client receives the target IP\.

+1. Client opens a TCP connection with target\.

+1. Client receives target TLS certificate\.

+1. Client queries DNS for the OCSP domain listed in the certificate\.

+1. Client receives proxy IP\.

+1. Client sends OCSP query to proxy\.

+1. Proxy forwards query to the OCSP responder\.

+1. Responder returns certificate status to the proxy\.

+1. Proxy forwards certificate status to the client\.

+1. If certificate is valid, client begins TLS handshake\.

 **Tip**
-This example can be implemented using Amazon CloudFront and Amazon Route 53 after you have configured a CA as described\.
+This example can be implemented using [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/) and [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/) after you have configured a CA as described above\.
 In CloudFront, create a distribution and configure it as follows:
 Create an alternate name that matches your custom CNAME\.
 Bind your certificate to it\.
-Set ocsp\.*<region>*\.amazonaws\.com as the origin\.
+Set ocsp\.acm\-pca\.*<region>*\.amazonaws\.com as the origin\.
 Apply the `Managed-CachingDisabled` policy\.
 In Route 53, create a DNS record that maps your custom CNAME to the URL of the CloudFront distribution\.